 Leonie remembers her mum, Iris Yow Yeh, the founder of Tiwiwarrin and a passionate advocate for women in sport.

+17 year-old striker Victoria Owokran currently leads the Golden Boot race in the FNQ Women’s Premier League.
 From the Wik people of Cape York, Owokran lives in Malanda and travels more than 90 minutes three times a week to train and play for Mareeba United Football Club.

 The young striker has been identified by our QAS Talent Support Program and is one to watch for the future.